eyepop-ai/Demos/Advanced Graphics Pipeline/readme.md

 ## Advanced Graphics Architecture Overview

-This project uses the [`../util/ThirdEyePop.js`]('../utils/ThirdEyePop.js') framework to handle our Three.js setup.
+This project uses the [`../util/ThirdEyePop.js`]('../utils/ThirdEyePop.js') framework to handle the Three.js rendering and scene creation.

-Features:
+Notable Features:

+- Custom post effect stack for rendering video directly to canvas, heatmap rendering
+- Video playback buffers and syncs to prediction data
-- Display responsive
+- Display responsive and OnHoverOver/OnHoverOff shows dat.gui controls
-- On Hover of Canvas Shows Controls
+- Procedural geometry building for pose bones and more!

+---

 `../util/ThirdEyePop.js`

-Description:
+**_Description:_**

-This is the main utility class, it handles rendering the scene, moving meshes to match the prediction data, drawing post effects, including heatmaps, and more.
+This is the main utility class, it handles rendering the scene, moving meshes to match the prediction data, buffering video playback, the render loop, and more.

-**API**
+**_API_**

 - `setup()`: Initializes the renderer and mesh managers
 - `getPercentAnalyzed()`: Returns a 0-100 integer percentage of the prediction data loaded.